frankhale/electron-with-express/README.md

 ## Additional Information

 The `express-app` folder is just a vanilla Express generated app using `express-generator`.
+Actually, this used to be the case but I moved the default routes from the routes folder to the root to make it a little easier to follow.

 ## How to run

 1. Clone the code repository.
 2. Open terminal to code repository.
 3. Make sure a copy of `Node.exe` and `Node.lib` are copied to the root of the code repository.
 4. Run `npm install`.
 (See Dependencies above)
 5. Change directories to the express-app folder and run `npm install`.
 6. Change directories back to the root of the code repository.